rubensworks/article-privacy-decentralized/content/introduction.md

 [data aggregators](cite:cites summaries) can be used as a way to reduce the range of sources to query over.

-Current aggregation techniques currently assume that all data is public.
+Current aggregation techniques assume that all data is public.
 However, in decentralized environments such as Solid, not all data is necessarily public, as data can be configured to only be visible to some people.